-In 2017, the City of Richmond participated in the design of a garden for the China International Garden Expo.
-Aberdeen Park has been identified as the site of a reciprocal exchange garden (Area A) and a concept has been provided by the City of Zhengzhou, China.
-It is inspired by a ‘Zen Garden’ motif, and seeks to provide immersive spaces for quiet contemplation and passive recreation.
-The proposed materials – both hard and softscape – are reminiscent of those endemic to Zhengzhou and China such as bamboo, stone, native plants, etc. Feature elements include an enclosed structure to provide shelter and house passive recreation activities (e.g. yoga), a smaller open-air pavilion, a pond with bridge crossing, seating walls, and stone paving, among others.
+In 2017, the City of Richmond participated in the China International Garden Expo.
+Aberdeen Park was identified as the site of a reciprocal exchange garden, based on a concept provided by the City of Zhengzhou, China.
+Inspired by a ‘Zen Garden’ motif, it seeks to provide immersive spaces for quiet contemplation and passive recreation.
+The proposed materials – both hard and softscape – are reminiscent of those endemic to Zhengzhou and China such as bamboo, stone, native plants, etc. Feature elements include an enclosed structure to provide shelter and house passive recreation activities (e.g. tai chi and yoga), an ephemeral water feature, seating walls, and stone paving, among others.

-The All Ages Playground will be situated within Area B, and will fulfill the following criteria:
+The All Ages Playground will fulfill the following criteria: